godaddy/tartufo/README.md

   --config FILE                   Read configuration from specified file.
                                   [default: tartufo.toml]
   --target-config/--no-target-config
-                                  Enable or Disable processing of config file in the repository being scanned
+                                  Enable or Disable processing of the config file in the repository being scanned
                                   i.e. config files like tartufo.toml or pyproject.toml
                                   setup in the repository or folder being scanned